Skip to main content

 How Can You Be Charged As An Accomplice To A Crime?

-The term accomplice generally means someone who encourages or aids someone else to commit a crime.
+The term accomplice generally means someone encouraging or aiding someone else in the commission of a crime.
 This is different than solicitation, which occurs when someone encourages someone else to commit a crime, but that person declines.
-There are generally four different types of criminal charges that can be brought against an accomplice.
+Generally, four different types of criminal charges can be brought against an accomplice.
 These are explained in detail further down this page.
 Criminal charges against an accomplice include:

-These four types of charges refer to your level of involvement in the crime you are and when you got involved.
+These four charges refer to your level of involvement in the crime and when you got involved.

 “Principal” means you are centrally involved in the crime.
 Being called an “accessory” means you were part of the crime but are not one of the main people responsible.